Economic Development Assistance Programs

 - Water and sewer system improvements

 Awards funding to projects that have specific solutions for regional economic development.
 Projects must foster collaboration, create jobs, and attract investment.

 A project must be located in a region that meets one (or more) of the following economic distress criteria:

-- An unemployment rate that is, for the most recent 24-month period for which data are available, at least one percentage point greater than the national average unemployment rate
+- A 24-month unemployment rate that is at least 1 percentage point greater than the national average

-- "Special Need," as determined by EDA and as discussed in section VIIL of the funding opportunity announcement
+- "Special Need," as determined by EDA and as discussed in section C.3 of the application instructions

 Entities eligible to apply include: